Lewis Millett

-Lewis Lee Millett Sr. (December 15, 1920 – November 14, 2009) was a United States Army officer who received the Medal of Honor during the Korean War for leading the last major American bayonet charge.
+Lewis Lee Millett Sr. (December 15, 1920 – November 14, 2009) was a United States Army officer who was awarded the Medal of Honor during the Korean War for leading the last major American bayonet charge.

-He enlisted in the U.S. National Guard while still in high school and then in 1940 joined the U.S. Army Air Corps.
-When he thought that the United States would not participate in World War II he deserted and went to Canada with a friend where they joined the Canadian Army and were sent to London.
-He served briefly with the Canadian Forces in London but soon transferred to the U.S. Army, which had since joined the war.
-While serving with the Army in World War II, he received a Silver Star for driving a burning ammunition truck away from a group of soldiers before it exploded.

-During the Korean War, he was awarded the United States military's highest decoration, the Medal of Honor.
-The citation explains that he successfully led a bayonet charge against the enemy.
-He later served in the Vietnam War as well.
-He retired from the Army in 1973 and died of congestive heart failure in 2009.
+He enlisted in the United States National Guard while still in high school and then in 1940 joined the United States Army Air Corps.
+When he thought that the United States would not participate in World War II, he deserted and went to Canada with a friend where they joined the Canadian Army and were sent to London.
+He served briefly with the Canadian Forces in London but soon transferred to the United States Army, which had since joined the war.
+While serving with the army in World War II, he received a Silver Star for driving a burning ammunition truck away from a group of soldiers before it exploded.
+He later served in the Vietnam War and retired from the army in 1973.
+He died of congestive heart failure in 2009.